Common Questions Kids Ask about: Climate Change

 In its 4.5 billion lifetime, our planet’s overall climate has shifted from tropical to ice age and back again many times.
 The problem scientists have discovered is that the current rate of global warming is much faster than ever before.
 The biggest reason for this is the amount of carbon dioxide (CO2) that’s being released into the atmosphere.
 CO2 traps the heat, which means the planet can’t cool itself as well as it used to.
 The weather patterns are now changing more quickly than ever in Earth’s history, and the effects could be devastating.
 For plants, animals and us.
 Want to know more?
 Check out the Met Office Climate Change guide for more info.

-We know what you mean!
-The sun’s out, skies are blue (until recently) and pretty flowers are everywhere.
-What’s worrying, is that it’s February!
-Animals wake up far too soon, while the days are still short which means there may not be enough plant growth to provide sufficient food.
+It’s not easy to spot immediately but take for example, uncharacteristically warm and sunny days during winter.
+Those blue skies and pretty flowers are beguiling but it can lead to animals coming out of hibernation up far too soon, while the days are still short which means there may not be enough plant growth to provide sufficient food.
 The increase in temperature has also caused trees to become dehydrated which can lead to forest fires, which in turn leads to birds and insects losing their homes.
 And that’s just the tip of the (rapidly melting) iceberg!
 Take a look at NASA’s Climate Change time machine to see how things were and what might happen in the future.

 Yikes!
 This is scary stuff!
 Can we do anything?